scottbedard/oc-stripe-plugin/README.md

 _Response_
 - `data` - A [list of card objects](https://stripe.com/docs/api/cards/list?lang=php).
 - `default_source` - The customer's default payment source.
-- `has_more` - A boolean determing if the user has more cards not present in `data`.
+- `has_more` - A boolean indicating if the user has more cards.

 ##### `POST: /api/bedard/saas/user/cards`